crystalidea/macs-fan-control/how-to-post-tech-info.md

 When the app is running, please click on its icon in the menu bar and select **More** -> **Copy technical info**:
 ![image](https://user-images.githubusercontent.com/2600624/94975673-af16f680-0512-11eb-82ba-7991806d27ff.png)

-Save it to a text file and drag it here in your web browser, **not** by attaching to an email with reply.
+Save it to a text file.
+When posting it on GitHub you can simply drag it to your web browser, when sending via email - send as attach.

 To create a **screenshot**, make sure the app main window is completely visible and active: